-It may be helpful to discuss your concerns with one of our Community Stroke Navigators, who work independently of the hospital and can advise on how to approach the situation.
+It may also be helpful to discuss any concerns with a Stroke Foundation Community Stroke Advisor, who works independently of the hospital and can advise on how to approach the situation.

 SETTING UP THE HOUSE

 Before the person leaves hospital the occupational therapist will come to the house to assess if any adaptations are necessary, e.g. a ramp over steps, blocks to raise the bed to make it easier to get in and out of, rails in the bathroom, and plan for these to be installed.
 The occupational therapist will also instruct the person and family in the use of equipment, e.g. toilet frame, bath board and give ongoing advice on any problems.